Ash1sHere/Virtual-Assistant/README.md

 # Virtual-Assistant

-A voice-activated virtual assistant that performs tasks like fetching weather, opening websites, and telling the time.
+A Python-based voice-activated virtual assistant, capable of recognizing speech commands to perform various tasks such as fetching the current time, providing weather updates for a specified city, opening popular websites like YouTube and Google, and executing basic system operations like opening files.
+It uses natural language processing to understand user queries and responds with synthesized speech, offering an interactive and hands-free experience for everyday tasks.